knol3j/hashnhedge/site/content/posts/2025/08/crypto-influencers-secretly-broke.md

 - **Avoid seeking help** (can't admit weakness publicly)

 ### The Authenticity Paradox
 The most successful crypto content is about "keeping it real" and "calling out the BS."
-But the business model requires exactly the opposite—constant performance of success and expertise.
+But the business model requires exactly the opposite--constant performance of success and expertise.

 ## The Economics of Engagement